mindera-school/movie-app/README.md

 - List favorite movies by user

 ### Nice to have:
-- Users can remove movies from favorites
+- Users can remove movies from favorites (Favorite page only)